gregallensworth/ImageCropper/README.md

 So, how would one save this cropped image?
 It's just a blob of random letters.
 This is image data, encoded in base64, a format which can be parsed by Python, PHP, and other languages.
 The resulting image could be saved to a database as a string field, could be opened by GD or PIL to save it as a new file, or could be passed to a Django ImageField.

+*Don't forget the cardinal rule* of accepting input from users: they could be hackers or could be running malware.
+Always check that the image data parsed properly as image data and add relevant exception handlers, and never let them decide what filename you'll use for saving.

 ```
 # Django / Python
 # if you're not using Django, you could instead call cropdata.save()